B4PzwL3YVGa6/sparrowdo/README.md

 If set to true - do not initiate ssh command under `sudo`, just as is.
 Default value is false - use `sudo`.
 Optional parameter.

+## --check_syntax

+If set to true - only compile scenarios and don't run anything on target host.
+Optional parameter.

 ## --no\_index\_update

 If set to true - do not run `sparrow index update` command at the beginning`.
 This could be useful if you